 This one’s tough, because it oddly needs the right kind of fit to sound right.
 It took me quite a while to figure it out, but even then there are some idiosyncrasies that you should be aware of.
 Before I even get into the bass, mids, and highs, I should point out that the soundstage—the illusion of 3D space in audio—is a little “narrower” than you might expect at first.
 If you’re only using these for music and calls that’s not so bad, but it does make playing videogames a bit of a challenge.

 The Monoprice Monolith M565 emphasizes low notes to a somewhat… consumer-friendly degree, and the planar magnetic drivers do a great job of making each note discernible—even when there’s a lot going on in the low notes.
-Songs like Iron Maiden’s Two minutes to midnight are a great illustration of this.
+Songs like Iron Maiden’s 2 Minutes to Midnight are great illustrations of this.
 On most cheaper dynamic headphones the bass guitar can get lost a bit, but that’s not a problem with the M565.

 Thanks to the planar magnetic drivers, sounds in the mids are clear as can be.
 However, they’re quite a bit quieter than the lows.
 If you like to crank your music this becomes a problem, as the basslines will overpower the rest of your music, masking the low-mids out in some cases.
 If you have a way to equalize your music, you may want to tone down the sub-300Hz range a bit to bring the mids out.

 Synthwave fans will probably find this emphasis fairly hit or miss, given the way some songs tend to shift priority on the bassline.
 Songs like Lazerhawk’s Overdrive will see the bassline drown out the melody in places, while The Midnight’s Vampires will sound perfectly fine.